FanDuel promo code: Get $300 in bonus bets for NFL picks on Tuesday, September 2 with winning $5 bet on Wednesday

-FanDuel promo code: Get $300 bonus bets for NFL, MLB, WNBA picks on Wednesday, September 3 with winning $5 bet
+FanDuel promo code: Get $300 bonus bets for NFL, MLB, WNBA games on Wednesday, September 3 with winning $5 bet

 New users can get $300 in bonus bets with the latest FanDuel promo code if their first MLB or WNBA wager of $5 or more wins

-New users can claim the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
-You can use the latest FanDuel promo code to raise your bankroll for more NFL and MLB betting on Wednesday.
-There's a full MLB slate on Wednesday, and we're one day away from the new NFL season kicking off with Eagles vs. Cowboys on Thursday.
+Games in the MLB and WNBA take place on Wednesday, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
+You can also use the latest FanDuel promo code to raise your bankroll for more NFL betting, with Eagles vs. Cowboys set to kick off the NFL season on Thursday night.
 Click here to get the newest FanDuel promo code for new users and take advantage of one of the most sought-after sportsbook promos:

 How to claim the FanDuel promo code